 Data collection layer: The data collection layer decides how the data is collected from resources to build the data pipeline.
 In the case which I will be elaborating, I am using Kafka as a data collection resource in the form of messages.
-Apache Kafka enables end to end communication with a robust queue which can handle high volumes of data with the distributed publish-subscribe messaging system.
+Apache Kafka enables end-to-end communication with a robust queue that can handle high volumes of data with the distributed publish-subscribe messaging system.
 It is used for building a real-time application.

 Use cases for Kafka:

 2. Stream Processing

 3. Log Aggregation Solution